HenrikBengtsson/future/README.md

 ### Futures in R

 The purpose of the 'future' package is to define and provide a minimalistic Future API for R.  The package itself provides two _synchronous_ mechanisms for "lazy" and "eager" futures, and a three _asynchronous_ ones for "multicore", "multisession" and "cluster" futures.
 Further strategies will be implemented by other packages extending the 'future' package.
 For instance, the 'async' package resolves futures _asynchronously_ via any of the many backends that the '[BatchJobs]' framework provides, e.g. distributed on a compute cluster via a job queue/scheduler.
-The lazy and the eager futures, which are both synchronous (blocks the main process while being resolved), exist mainly for the purpose of illustrating how futures work and for troubleshooting code that uses other types of futures but for some reason fail when being resolved.
+The lazy and the eager futures, which are both synchronous (blocks the main process while being resolved), are useful as a last test before using asynchronous futures.

 Here is an example illustrating how the basics of futures work: